-A degree in journalism can open up many career opportunities.
-It helps graduates find work not only in media outlets but also in other corporate settings related to communication.
-This is because the core skills required to be a journalist is translatable to many occupations.
-These include critical and analytical thinking, a good understanding of data, and strong ethics.
+Embarking in a journalism degree can open up a lot of career opportunities.
+Since it is an encompassing degree, it allows graduates to work outside of media outlets.
+They can pursue a corporate career, too, since a journalist’s core skills are translatable to many occupations.
+Among those are the ability to interpret data, critical and analytical thinking, and strong ethics.
 These are on top of the basics like comprehension, writing, speaking, and digital literacy.
 Thus, a journalism career path can also lead to occupations in non-profits, government, and academia.

 There are many specializations in the field and journalism degrees come in different types, with various options for minors.
 Aside from the usual bachelor’s to doctorate programs, there are many certificates available to journalists.
 These include professional certificates not only in journalism but also in other fields of interest that journalism covers, such as finance, science, politics, and economics.

 In this article, we will look into the common career paths available to journalism graduates.
 Data such as salaries, advancement opportunities, and alternative career options are included.
 In this way, you will have a better idea of how to plot your career should you choose to become a journalism student.